 This report forms part of the process of agreeing a budget for 2018/19 and setting next year's Council Tax.
-Following agreement by Council of the Medium Term Financial Strategy at its meeting on 25 October 2017, this report updates the Strategic Revenue Projections on the basis of the latest information, and sets out detailed budget proposals which will now be subject to consideration by this Committee and the other Service Committees.
+Following agreement by Council of the Medium Term Financial Strategy at its meeting on 25 October 2017, this report sets out budget proposals for services within the remit of this Committee.